mjfwebb/twitch-bot/README.md

 Visit https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token to obtain the `access_token`

-Ennsure that the personal access token includes the scope to access and modify issues.
+Ensure that the personal access token includes the scope to access and modify issues.

 ### Set up your commands

 Open `server\src\handlers\botCommands.ts` and change the commands to fit your needs.
 There are several examples of different commands here.

-Open `server\src\constants.ts` and change the values in the constants to fir your needs.
+Open `server\src\constants.ts` and change the values in the constants to fit your needs.

 Alternatively use the `!addcommand` bot command when the server is running to create commands through the Bot itself.
 The functionality of commands created with `!addcommand` are limited in comparison to the hard-coded commands.